 When I spoke in front of the Würzburg Commission on March 6th, its members admitted that such a “preceding article” does not exist.
 Singh only featured in that one Walles paper, namely Steinke et al 2015.
 This somewhat fits to the other assertion of the sacked Commission member Jahns, namely that asking a wrong institution for an ethics vote (possibly by misrepresenting the patient’s true state) is equivalent to the actual obtaining of an ethics vote.

-It does not look at all that any of the three tracheal transplant operations was a success; in fact serious suspicions manifest that these were unethical or actually even illegal.
+It does not look at all that any of the three tracheal transplant operations was a success of compassionate use care; in fact serious suspicions manifest that these interventions were unethical or actually even illegal.
 The federal authority in the position to judge this, the Paul-Ehrlich-Institute, keeps breaking a federal law by refusing to release any information.
 Walles sure nicely padded their publication records, by making a total of 6 research papers from those dead patients whom they misinformed, together with the scientific community and the public.
 In the Walles’ written works, both Singh and the patient from 2007 are alive and well, even in papers which appeared long after these patients’ death.
 The journal Tissue Engineering Part A, where Steinke et al 2015 was published, also prefers this happy-end version to the reality, as they made unmistakably clear.

 Update 25.03.2017.
 I received a letter from the Ethics Commission in Tübingen, following their meeting from March 13th to discuss Walles transplants.
 Full letter is here: